“When I worship, I would rather my heart be without words than my words be without heart.” Lamar Boschman

 When I think about worship, it is not just a Sunday morning occurrence.
 I think about my whole life.
 I think about how and if my whole life is honoring to God.
 Every job you work, every choice you make, every person you meet, every smile or word of encouragement is an act of worship to God.
 The following are definitions of “worship”: a.
 The reverent love and devotion accorded a deity, an idol, or a sacred object. b.
 To honor and love as a deity. c.
 To regard with ardent or adoring esteem or devotion.
 It is from the old English term which means “to ascribe worth.”
 Who is more worthy than God?
 There is surely more than just songs to ascribe worth to someone who is so amazing.

-Ascribe to the LORD the glory due his name; worship the LORD in the splendor of holiness.
+Give unto the Lord the glory due unto his name; worship the Lord in the beauty of holiness.
 Psalms 29:2

-Ascribe to the Lord the glory due his name; bring an offering and come before him!
-Worship the Lord in the splendor of holiness; I Chronicles 16:29
+Give unto the Lord the glory due unto his name: bring an offering, and come before him: worship the Lord in the beauty of holiness.
+I Chronicles 16:29

 He is Creator, Redeemer, Provider, Healer, Deliverer, King, Friend, Keeper of hearts, and Savior of souls.
 He is wonderful, beautiful, loving, gracious, and faithful.
 Who is more worthy of our devotion to not only worship Him with our mouths, but with our hearts, and with our lives?
 How could we, being so unworthy, really adequately ascribe worth to such a holy, magnificent God other than to offer Him our lives and every part of us?
 My highest goal and desire is to give Him all, all of my worship, all of my praise, and all of my life.